konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 **Date:** April 27, 2026

-*This text is artisanally typed using a keyboard.
+*This text is artisanally typed using a keyboard, with occasional suggestions by Copilot.
 The figures are generated with ChatGPT 5.5.
+The plots are produced by AI-generated scripts from the experimental data.
 By AI tools, I refer to Codex GPT 5.4/5.5 and Claude Code Sonnet/Opus 4.6/4.7.*

 Recently, I gave a talk on "*Interactive symbolic testing with TLA<sup>+</sup>, Apalache, and LLMs*" at the [TLA+ Community Meeting 2026][tla2026].
+If you prefer watching talks, see [the talk recording][tla2026-recording].
 I talked about the new [Apalache JSON-RPC][] and how it can be used to test real distributed protocols.
 As the first example, I presented the case study on [symbolic testing of TFTP protocol][tftp-testing], which was published in